 12. If your train is cancelled, check the Trainline app for alternatives.
-For example my train from Gatwick to Reading on a Monday was canceled and I didn’t find out until I was on my way to Gatwick.
-I did a quick search to find another connection to my destination was Clapham Junction.
-Not my favorite choice but as the train I was on passed through Gatwick to Clapham Junction, I stayed on it, got off at Clapham Junction to make a new connection.
+For example my train from Gatwick to Reading was canceled and I didn’t find out until I was on my way to Gatwick.
+I did a quick search to find I could connect to my destination via Clapham Junction.
+As the train I was on passed through Gatwick to Clapham Junction, I stayed on it, got off at Clapham Junction and made my new connection.

 13. If your train’s cancelled or you have to take a different train to get to your destination, don’t stress.
 Without fail, every rail guard or crew has been very understanding.
-They’re not there to police you, they understand you’re just trying to get where you’re going.
-If your ticket isn’t the right fare type you may have to pay to upgrade it but I’ve never had to do this.
+They’re not there to police you.
+If your ticket isn’t the correct fare type you may have to pay to upgrade it but it’s unlikely.

 14. Get to a larger station if possible.
 Recently I got on a train I’d booked to Brighton on a Sunday.
 Instead I found the last stop was going to be Cobham- halfway there.
 The rail guard told everyone to get off at this stop (which was a small unmanned station) and either wait for a connecting bus or a train.

 Um no thank you.
 After checking to make sure I could get a connecting train to Brighton, I got off in Southampton, three stations early.
 It’s a big station with lots of connecting trains.
 I was able to walk 20 steps to the next train to Brighton and wait in comfort instead of standing on a cold wet unmanned station with no facilities like the folks who had stayed on my original train.

 Travel by Train in England: Timetables & Destinations

 15. Don’t rely on the train’s onboard screen for accurate location or destination information.
 Some train conductors are great about updating these, others don’t.
 So you may be wondering why it looks like you’re heading to a completely different location!
 Always ask.